jsekonopo/agriassist/REMAINING_FEATURES.md

 ## I. Staff Account Functionality - Finalizing & Securing:
 *   **Advanced Role-Based Permissions (Comprehensive Audit): COMPLETED**
     *   **Status:** Roles (`owner`, `admin`, `editor`, `viewer`) defined.
 UI for assignment/change by owner/admin is in place.
 Client-side UI elements in key areas are conditionally rendered/disabled.
 Firestore security rules have been updated.
-API routes for staff management enforce role permissions.
+API routes for staff management enforce these roles.
     *   **Remaining (Iterative Refinement):** While core logic is in place, a continuous audit of all UI elements and data operations for edge cases or newly added features against role permissions is good practice.

 ## II.
 AI Farm Expert - Deeper Personalization & New Capabilities: